 Essentially causes the mechanical CNC processing force deformation error has two main reasons: first, the cutting force in the process of CNC cutting is caused by changes in the whole CNC machining system, resulting in the emergence of CNC machining error, for this situation is usually because of the CNC processing allowance change.
-Unequal processing workpiece material caused by; Second, the need to be in the process of machining parts clamping, the fixture can produce strong force for CNC processing parts, can cause deformation of CNC machining parts, cause the occurrence of an error, for this kind of situation lies in the process of the workpiece clamping position is inaccurate and cause the deformation of CNC machined parts produced bigger, makes the deformation error increases, affect the CNC machining accuracy.
+Unequal processing workpiece material is caused by; Second, the need to be in the process of machining parts clamping, the fixture can produce strong force for CNC processing parts, can cause deformation of CNC machining parts, cause the occurrence of an error, for this kind of situation lies in the process of the workpiece clamping position is inaccurate and cause the deformation of CNC machined parts produced bigger, makes the deformation error increases, affect the CNC machining accuracy.

 5.4 Thermal Deformation Causes Machining Errors

 CNC Machining error caused by thermal deformation is one of the most important factors in CNC machining accuracy, and its influence may be neglected in ordinary machining.
 But in the CNC processing of precision workpieces and large workpieces, its influence is very obvious, and sometimes the CNC processing error caused by thermal deformation will account for more than half of the total error of the processed workpiece.
-And this thermal deformation error is unavoidable, CNC machining parts!
+And this thermal deformation error is unavoidable, in CNC machining parts!
 Machine tool!
-Cutting tools in the process of CNC processing will generate greater heat, which may cause thermal change shape, and affect the CNC machining accuracy of should be fully considered in the process of CNC production and CNC processing, therefore, the impact of actively doing a good job in the heat makes the unit time equals the heat coming from the heat and maintain, maintain between the state of heat balance, to reduce the ill effects of thermal deformation of CNC machining parts.
+Cutting tools in the process of CNC processing will generate greater heat, which may cause a thermal change in shape, and affect the CNC machining accuracy of should be fully considered in the process of CNC production and CNC processing, therefore, the impact of actively doing a good job in the heat makes the unit time equals the heat coming from the heat and maintain, maintain between the state of heat balance, to reduce the ill effects of thermal deformation of CNC machining parts.

 5.5 Error Caused by Internal Stress

 For every mechanical CNC part, the stress is independent of external stress and belongs to the inner power of CNC machined parts, but this kind of inner strength can also cause deformation of mechanical CNC parts, and increase the CNC machining error when machining CNC parts itself contains high internal stress, high internal could in an unstable state.
-They will move to the low energy, and in the process of this transfer will produce a certain degree of deformation, so that the CNC machining accuracy is greatly affected.
+They will move to the low energy, and in the process of this transfer will produce a certain degree of deformation, so the CNC machining accuracy is greatly affected.

 6 Ways to Improve the Machining Accuracy of CNC Machine Tools